-Especially for young people who are often used to moving full speed all the time, learning to live with uncertainty is a big adjustment.
+Learning to live with uncertainty is a big adjustment.
 Realize that the waves of emotion you will experience are normal.
 There will be good days and there will be bad days.
 Give yourself permission to have a down day, and get back on track the next day.
+"I've been doing support groups since 1999, and I have seen time and again that the people who are actively seeking something positive inside of the negative tend to have a better quality of and outlook on life." -Lora Hays, Director, Clinical & Hospital Administration, Cancer Support Community Central Indiana